quarcs-lab/public-website2/content/portfolio/all-publications.md

 Glawe, Linda. and Wagner, Helmut.
 (2023).The 'Double Trap' in China - Multiple Equilibria in Institutions and Income and Their Causal Relationship.
 Open Economies Review.  [[Published version]](https://link.springer.com/article/10.1007/s11079-022-09693-3)

+Aginta, Harry.
+(2023).Revisiting the Phillips curve for Indonesia: What can we learn from regional data?.Journal of Asian Economics.[[Published version]](https://www.sciencedirect.com/science/article/pii/S104900782300012X?via%3Dihub)

 Ursavas, Ugur. and Mendez, Carlos.
 (2022).
 Regional income convergence and conditioning factors in Turkey: Revisiting the role of spatial dependence and neighbor effects.
 Annals of Regional Science.[[Published version]](https://link.springer.com/article/10.1007/s00168-022-01168-0)